borocode/borocode.github.io/content/posts/new-cabbanis-in-house.md

 ![](/ima_bcd9d2b.jpeg)

 will try it out in a little bit just made a coffee 20 mins ago and didn't even finish my rice and chicken either

+edit
+its good i like how it looks smells smokes and feels